 Polyurea Coating Usage & Applications

-You will find polyurea used in several different industries and areas, which include the following.
+You will find polyurea used in several industries and areas, including the following.

 For at least three decades, the automotive industry has used polyurea for coating its products.
 This is because of the mechanical properties of polyurea and that it is impact resistant.